-The contextual value relates to physical, historical, functional and visual link to the buildings surroundings.
-The building is located on the block bounded by Duke Street, Young Street, Weber Street and Ontario Street.
-The west portion of this block was historically owned by St. Mary's Roman Catholic Church.
+The contextual value of 73 Young Street relates to the physical, historical, functional and visual links to the building's surroundings.
+The building is located on the block bounded by Duke Street West, Young Street, Weber Street West and Ontario Street.
+The west portion of this block has been historically owned by St. Mary's Roman Catholic Church.
 Historic buildings still present on the block include: the St. Mary's Roman Catholic Church; the St. Mary's Roman Catholic Presbytery; and, the Lutherwood's Betty Thompson Youth Centre (historically known as the Notre Dame Convent).
 In addition, the St. Mary's Roman Catholic Church has a strong visual presence, including important views, on Duke Street and Young Street as the building occupies a large site slightly elevated on a hill.
-This church has also been recognized as a landmark within Kitchener.
+This church building has also been recognized as a landmark within the City of Kitchener.